Therapy for Women Navigating Midlife Transitions, Identity & Meaning

 Your Therapy Options

 I currently offer secure online therapy for women across Washington State.
-Telehealth makes it easy to fit sessions into your life—whether you’re at home, at work, or anywhere you have privacy.
+Telehealth makes it easy to fit sessions into your life, whether you’re at home, at work, or anywhere you have privacy.
 Many clients appreciate the flexibility, comfort, and consistency that virtual sessions provide.

-In-Person on Bainbridge Island (Coming Early 2026)
+In-Person Therapy on Bainbridge Island

 Icon of two people communicating with speech bubbles above their heads.